Robert Piris Da Motta

 Robert Ayrton Piris Da Motta Mendoza (born 26 July 1994) is a Paraguayan professional footballer who plays as a defensive midfielder for Cerro Porteño and the Paraguay national team.

 Club career

 Piris Da Motta has played football for Club Rubio Ñu, and since July 2015 for Club Olimpia.

 San Lorenzo

-On 10 January 2017 Piris Da Motta left Paraguayan side Rubio Ñú to join Argentine club San Lorenzo in a US$750,000 transfer.
+On 10 January 2017 Piris Da Motta left Paraguayan side Club Rubio Ñu to join Argentine club San Lorenzo in a US$750,000 transfer.

 Flamengo

 On 1 August 2018 Piris Da Motta arrived in Rio de Janeiro to sign a four-year contract with Flamengo in a €2.5m transfer from San Lorenzo.
 On the next day he passed his medical exams and signed a contract that keeps him at the club through December 2020.

 He made his debut for Flamengo on 13 August 2018 playing as a starter against Cruzeiro in a Campeonato Brasileiro Série A match at Maracanã Stadium, which Flamengo won 1–0.
 Piris Da Motta earned the first team spot when Gustavo Cuéllar was suspended for the match.